cockroachdb/docs/v20.2/spatial-data.md

 ---
-title: Working with Spatial Data
+title: Work with Spatial Data
 summary: CockroachDB has special support for efficiently storing and querying spatial data.
 toc: true
 ---